elyetis/Comfyui-ColorMatchNodes/README.md

 You want Clip B (the middle one) to smoothly inherit the color mood from Clip A to Clip C — avoiding a harsh visual jump.

-That’s exactly where ColorMatchBlendAutoWeights shines:
+That’s exactly where ColorMatchBlendAutoWeights ( should ) shines:

 Use the last frame of Clip A as Reference A